errplane/errplane-js/README.md

 errplane-js
 ===========

-Javscript library for the Errplane API
+Javscript library for the Errplane API.

-Just include it in your header:
+Just include it in your head and it'll work with browsers that support CORS:

 ```html
 <script src="//ajax.googleapis.com/ajax/libs/jquery/1.8.3/jquery.min.js"></script>